bruno-lang/alma/README.md

 Now, was any of the madness you **do** know about parsing relevant in this?

-Isn't it amazing how much fun it is to design languages in our imagination and how frustrating it became to make a machine parse it in the reality of _common wisdom_ parsing?
+Imagining and design languages is real fun - making a machine parse it in the reality of _common wisdom_ parsing however often is exhausting if not frustrating.

-I chose to ignore and forget this wisdom and explore parsing once again.
+I chose to ignore and _forget_ this wisdom and explore parsing once again.

 ## A Journey from Grammars to Parse-Trees
-We are willing to write a grammar so we can use a parser that gives us parse-trees for source files.
+We are willing to write a grammar so we can use a parser that gives us parse-trees for input source files.

 		(Grammar -> Parser) -> Source -> ParseTree